-Interpreting and Translation Studies: Spanish-English, Intercultural Services in Healthcare and Teaching of Interpreting are intense two-semester programs, where students in each track are required to complete 27 credit hours of course instruction, 2 credit hours of internship, and a 5 credit hour applied research project.
+Interpreting and Translation Studies: Spanish-English, Intercultural Services in Healthcare and Teaching of Interpreting are intense two-semester programs, where students in each track are required to complete a minimum of 27 credit hours of course instruction, 3 credit hours of internship, and a 6 credit hour applied research project.
 None of the 27 credit hours of course instruction may be taken Pass/Fail.

-The Interpreting and Translation Studies: Chines-English track is a two year program of study where students are required to complete a minimum of 30 credit hours of course instruction, 2 credit hours of internship and a 5 credit hour applied research project during the last 2 semesters of the program.
+The Interpreting and Translation Studies: Chines-English track is a two year program of study where students are required to complete a minimum of 30 credit hours of course instruction, 3 credit hours of internship and a 6 credit hour applied research project during the last 2 semesters of the program.